 - Test the two templates against each other

 It's that easy!

-To gain valuable and actionable insights, pick one thing to change at a time.
+To gain valuable insights, pick one thing to change at a time.
 If the content being tested is too different, it will be impossible to determine what made one template better than another.
 This is why small changes over time can be more valuable than starting from scratch with all-new content.

 What you want to do is pick one element to focus on at a time: hero image, call to action language, and the number of product recs are all great places to start.
 Clone a copy of your template for each version of your variable (if you have three hero images to test, have three templates).